Fishing in Missouri

 Fishing

-Missouri is a great state for outdoor recreational opportunities.
+Missouri is a great state for fishing and other outdoor recreational opportunities.
 There are places to go hiking in the spring when the wildflowers are blooming and in the fall when the leaves are changing colors.
-You’ll also find natural lakes and ponds for swimming.
-Missouri boasts some of the best fishing.
-While you will need to check state regulations and to get your license, there are fantastic places to go fishing in Missouri.
+While you will need to check state regulations and get your license, there are fantastic places to go fishing in Missouri.

 Fishing Spots in Missouri